kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ![](../meta/images/kedro_viz_share_credentials1.png)

-Create a user group from the IAM dashboard (ensuring the user group has full access to AWS S3 policy).
+Create a user group from the IAM dashboard, ensuring the user group has full access to the AWS S3 policy.

 ![](../meta/images/kedro_viz_share_credentials2.png)